 Above: An example of an Iraqi mudhif, with the image superimposed on the site where one is being constructed at the Schuylkill Center for Environmental Education, led by Yaroub Al-Obaidi MA '19.

-Moore’s Graduate Studies community consists of unique programs in Socially Engaged Art, Socially Engaged Studio Art and Art Education with an Emphasis in Special Populations that prepare motivated people of all identities with the skills, knowledge and resources to become professional artists, designers and teachers.
+Moore’s Graduate Studies community consists of unique programs in Socially Engaged Art, Socially Engaged Studio Art and Art Education with an Emphasis in Inclusive Practices that prepare motivated people of all identities with the skills, knowledge and resources to become professional artists, designers and teachers.
 Here are exciting updates happening with graduate students past and present, as well as faculty members.

 Qiaira Riley MFA '21 is celebrating Juneteenth with art.
 "I will be giving away free ceramics to Black folks through the sponsorship of non-Black folks.
 In August 2021 I will be offering free ceramics kits and virtual workshops to Black women, femmes, and enbys in Philly and Chicago."
 Learn more @thegoodhoodwitch.

 Megan Galardi MA '21 has been hired as donor relations and events coordinator for Philadelphia Photo Arts Center.

 Gina D'Emilio MFA '13 is exhibiting at Zona Maco Art Week 2021 with her artist residency, Proyectos De Residencia in Mexico City.
 She is also showing three new works online at Artsy.net for imPosible with Dab Art Gallery, in the Flat File at Deanna Evans Projects for 2021, and will be a featured artist in the book Artists of the Bay Area, edited by Jen Tough Gallery.